Idrinth/roleplay-ai/docs/storysummariserai/datasetcard.md

     num_examples: 5
   download_size: 10965
   dataset_size: 8900
-pretty_name: Gamemaster AI
+pretty_name: StorySummariserAI
 ---
-# Dataset Card for Gamemaster AI
+# Dataset Card for StorySummariserAI

-This is a human written training set of prompts and responses to finetune a model to be a better game master.
+This is a human written training set of prompts and responses to finetune a model to be a better summariser for single person rpg sessions.

 ## Dataset Details

 ### Dataset Description

-This is a human-curated training dataset designed to fine-tune language models for tabletop role-playing game (RPG) game master scenarios.
-The dataset contains carefully crafted prompt-response pairs that demonstrate how an AI should respond as a game master in single-player role-playing scenarios.
+This is a human-curated training dataset designed to fine-tune language models for tabletop role-playing game (RPG) single player scenarios.
+The dataset contains carefully crafted prompt-response pairs that demonstrate how an AI should respond to summarise older parts of the story in single-player role-playing scenarios.
-The dataset focuses on training models to:

-Act as a narrative game master rather than playing as the player character Provide engaging story progression and world-building Respond appropriately to player actions and decisions Maintain consistent storytelling and character interactions

 ### Dataset Summary